Silvyre/Loyalty-Commerce-Platform/documentation/README.md

 - Any single markdown file can be loaded by creating a markdown file within the `app/static/documentation/` folder and then loading it via the URL: http://localhost:9000/index.html?doc=[your-markdown-filename]

+## Deploy

+The tool benefits from using [Github pages](http://pages.github.com/).
+Simply go into the `dist` folder and push your changes into Git.
+This folder should be a separate checkout of the repository in the `gh-pages` branch.